MilanvanBeek/ThesisGCC/README.md

 2. Run GMM_Img.m to group the colour of a segmented image in either black, brown or white, defined by step 2.
 (Gmm_nonTransparent.m for non transparent images)

-In 'Data' the colours per pattern derived from literature (see chapter 4.4) are listed, as well as the original annotations and calculations.

-Canny tests -> EdgeDetection-CANNY.ipynb
+Canny tests have been performed in EdgeDetection-CANNY.ipynb